mdolab/pygeo/paper/paper.md

 Dependent, "child" FFD blocks can be embedded in the main, "parent" FFD block to enable modifications on a subset of the full geometry. pyGeo first propagates the parent deformations to both the geometry and the child control points and then propagates the deformations of the child control points to their subset of the geometry.
 One of the advantages of using this approach is that each FFD block can have its own independent reference axis to be used for global design variables such as rotations and scaling.
-This has facilitated the definition of control surface deflections [@Lyu2014c] and hydrofoil design [@Liao2021a].
-\autoref{fig:ffd_child} from the former paper shows a case where the parent FFD block is used to manipulate the shape of an entire wing of a blended wing body aircraft while the control surface on that wing is deformed using a child FFD block.
+\autoref{fig:ffd_child} shows a case where the parent FFD block is used to manipulate the shape of a blended wing body aircraft while its control surface is deformed using a child FFD block.

 ![Example of parameterization through parent-child FFD blocks [@Lyu2014c]. \label{fig:ffd_child}](child_ffd.pdf)

 #### Multi-component FFD
 The basic FFD implementation lacks flexibility when the geometry has intersecting components.
 In such cases, pyGeo can parameterize each component using FFD and ensure a watertight surface representation at the component intersections using an inverse-distance surface deformation method [@Yildirim2021b].
 \autoref{fig:ffd_multi} shows an example of a component-based FFD setup for a supersonic transport aircraft.